jumpalottahigh/blog.georgi-yanev.com/src/pages/software/2017-11-21-getting-started-with-software-development/index.md

 [[TOPICS list from Trello]]

+### Create accounts

+**Github**.
+You definitely want a Github account.
+That's where open source and a lot of cool projects happen.
+You also probably want to have your repositories mostly public as that is a good starting point to collaborate with others, to receive feedback, issues and pull requests.
+This is easily one of the most important accounts to have...

+**LinkedIn**.
+Definitely a must have.
+Whether you like LinkedIn or notI for one never managed to get an interesting feed out of it, but you might be luckier.

 [[CONCLUSION]]
 Never forget that "every good programmer is only there because they did work they were not qualified for and learnt along the way".